kenohori/my-website/_posts/2017-01-10-methodological-problems-using-mexico-city's-pollution-data.md

 * Stations are regularly offline for maintenance.

 All of the above means that many (most?) users of Mexico City's pollution data use it incorrectly **including the Mexico City and the Mexican federal governments**.
-This blog post documents a few examples of what I think are the main incorrect uses of the data and hopefully helps others to use it better.
+This blog post documents a couple of examples of what I think are the main incorrect uses of the data and hopefully helps others to use it better.

 ## Statistically weak statistics